-The Principal Subject in the curriculum for the Degree of BSc with Honours or the Degree of MSci shall be the candidate's sole subject of study during the session immediately preceding his or her final examination.
+Normally, the Principal Subject in the curriculum for the Degree of BSc with Honours or the Degree of MSci shall be the candidate's sole subject of study during the session immediately preceding his or her final examination, except by prior agreement of the departments concerned.
 The study of the Principal Subject shall extend over not less than two sessions of full-time study; and where the Principal Subject itself is not studied over at least three sessions, the study of the Principal Subject shall be preceded by the study of appropriate cognate subjects.